igorezersky/weather_api/README.md

 ## Overview

-This is a RESTful and asynchronous (thanks [FastAPI](https://fastapi.tiangolo.com)) weather API, created as a pet project to demonstrate my skills in API development.
+This is a RESTful and asynchronous (created via [igorezersky/cookiecutter-api](https://github.com/igorezersky/cookiecutter-api)) weather API, created as a pet project to demonstrate my skills in API development.

 ## Requirements